Just been hired for a job on campus?

 You need to create a posting as part of the application for funding, but there is a place on the posting form where you indicate whether you want the posting made visible to students.
 If you already have a student you want to hire you can just answer no to this question.

-As of Fall 2021, all approved Work-Op positions have been added to the Co-Curricular Record Opportunity Directory.
+All approved Work-Op positions are added to the Co-Curricular Record Opportunity Directory.
 If you are in a Non Work-Op or Canada Summer Jobs position and are looking for your involvement to be recognized, please email CCR@viu.ca for more information.

-As of Fall 2021, all approved Work-Op positions have been added to the Co-Curricular Record Opportunity Directory.
+All approved Work-Op positions are added to the Co-Curricular Record Opportunity Directory.
 If you have received approval for your Work-Op position, as a VIU Faculty/Staff you will now be considered as the position Validator.
 As a Validator, you will be responsible to approve the students' reflection based upon their selected VIU Graduate Attributes.
 The Co-Curricular Record team will be in touch with all Validator's with more information and details.
 Thank you!

 Contact Us